Evan Handler

-Evan Handler (born January 10, 1961) is an American actor who is best known for playing Harry Goldenblatt, a divorce attorney and later husband of Charlotte York on Sex and the City (2002–2004) and its revival series And Just Like That… (2021–present), and Charlie Runkle, Hank Moody's comically bumbling friend and agent, on Californication (2007–2014).
+Evan Handler (born January 10, 1961) is an American actor who is best known for playing Harry Goldenblatt, a divorce attorney and later husband of Charlotte York, on Sex and the City (2002–2004) and its revival series And Just Like That...
+(2021–25), and Charlie Runkle, Hank Moody's comically bumbling friend and agent, on Californication (2007–2014).
 Recently, he starred as Eastern District US Attorney Jacob Warner in the Starz drama Power.

 Early life

 Handler was born in New York City, to secular Jewish parents Enid Irene, a mental health administrator, and Murry Raymond Handler, an agency owner and advertising designer.
 He was raised in the Town of Cortlandt, New York, near Croton-on-Hudson, New York, and attended Hendrick Hudson High School in Montrose, New York.

-After graduating from high school a year early, he moved to New York City and worked as an intern at the Chelsea Theater Center.
+After graduating from high school a year early, Handler moved to New York City and worked as an intern at the Chelsea Theater Center.
 During that time he appeared in the Off-Broadway plays Biography: A Game and Strider: The Story of a Horse.
 He then attended the Juilliard School as a member of the Drama Division's Group 12 (1979–1983), which also included Kevin Spacey, Ving Rhames, and Elizabeth McGovern.
 Handler left the four-year program after less than two years to accept a role in the 1981 film Taps.